Villa Menafoglio Litta Panza overlooks the city of Varese from the top of a hill. It's a 17th-Century villa which hosts the American contemporary art.

-It's a three-storey building with its typical Baroque "U" shap, it opens out towards a large garden ( 33,000 square meters) and it overlooks the city of Varese from the top of a hill, was built in the late 18th century by Marquis Paolo Antonio Menafoglio.
+It's a three-storey building with its typical Baroque "U" shap, it opens out towards a large garden ( 33,000 square meters) and was built by Marquis Paolo Antonio Menafoglio.

 Following the death of the Marquis, the villa was acquired by Duke Pompeo Litta Visconti Arese.